Compare any two graphics cards:

 Pixel Rate

-If using high levels of AA is important to you, then the Nvidia Titan X is a better choice, by far. (explain)
+If using a high screen resolution is important to you, then the Nvidia Titan X is the winner, by far. (explain)

 Nvidia Titan X 136032 Mpixels/sec